Topics included in this article:

 Camera Image is Stuck in Black and White or Has a Purple/Pink Hue

-- Remote reboot the camera from the device's page.
+- Reboot the camera from the device's page

 - Power cycle the camera by unplugging it and plugging it back in.